Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Uniqueness of entropy solutions

 where $\F_v = \F(v(s,y),u(t,x),\overline{v}^c(s,y))$, and $\Sigma_v = \Sigma(v(s,y),u(t,x),\overline{v}^c(s,y))$.
 Note that, although $\overline{u}^c$ and $\overline{v}^c$ coincides as functions, they depend on the variables $(t,x)$ and $(s,y)$ respectively.
 Finally, by grouping terms from \eqref{eq: rewritingIX} and \eqref{eq: rewritingIY} we can further write

 where we have introduced

 The limit as $\d\to0$ of each of these terms will now be examined.

-\textbf{3)} \emph{The limit of $J_u^0$ and $J_v^0$.} We will not establish the exact limits of these terms.
-We only demonstrate that the limits are non-positive which suffices for our purpose.
+\textbf{3)} \emph{The limit of $J_u^0$ and $J_v^0$.} We will not compute the exact value of these limits (though they can be derived from the proof of Proposition \ref{prop: boundaryConditionEntropySolution}).
+We only demonstrate that they are non-positive which suffices for our purpose.
 Starting with $J_u^0$, we observe that it can be written

-By the boundary condition for $u$ (Proposition \ref{prop: boundaryConditionEntropySolution}) the square bracket has a nonnegative limit as $\d\to0$.
-Moreover, as Remark \ref{remark: whyTheBoundaryConditionMayBeUsedUnderTheIntegralSign} points out, the bracket is uniformly bounded on $Q_y$ as $\d\to 0$.
-By dominated convergence we conclude that
+By the boundary condition for $u$ (Proposition \ref{prop: boundaryConditionEntropySolution}), the expression inside the $\lim$ is uniformly bounded on $Q_y$ as $\d\to 0$ and it admits a nonnegative limit.
+Applying dominated convergence, we conclude that

 An analogous calculation gives the corresponding result $\lim_{\d\to0}J_v^0\leq 0$.

 \textbf{4)} \emph{The limit of $J_u^1$ and $J_v^1$.} Starting with $J_u^1$, we again do a little rewriting to see that